Ensembl/ensembl-website-help-and-docs/docs/ensembl-help/getting-started/species.md

 ---
 slug: species
-title: Choose a species to work with
+title: Choosing a species to work with
 description: Here is how to select a species
 related_articles:
   - href: ../using-ensembl/ensembl-apps/species-selector/species-selector-intro.md